Aurora Indica: A Strain for the Ultimate Sedation

 Most of all, though, Aurora makes itself known with a knockout physical high that may have consumers with a low THC tolerance diving for the closest comfortable couch.
 Waves of relaxation begin to spread down from the neck, rolling down through the spine and eventually outward through the core and limbs.
 Limbs can become heavy and unwieldy, while deep breathing may happen more deeply and easily.

 Aurora can also have several applications for medical cannabis patients.
 It can be a temporary balm for the symptoms of stress, depression, and anxiety.
 As noted, this bud’s sedative power can also send smokers to sleep, serving as a solution to entrenched cases of insomnia.
-Because it is not especially cerebral and won’t stoke paranoid thinking, Aurora is a good choice for patients who are prone to panic or anxiety.
+Because it is not especially cerebral and won’t stoke paranoid thinking, Aurora Indica is also a good choice for patients who are prone to panic or anxiety.